ManuelHettich/synthetic_acne_images/README.md

 # Multimodal N-of-1 Trials Image Generation

-This project aims to generate synthetic identity-preserving images to simulate multimodal N-of-1 trials.
-We fine-tune Stable Diffusion models using DreamBooth and LoRA techniques to create personalized models capable of generating images for specific subjects or conditions.
-This README provides an overview of the project setup, including the training scripts for fine-tuning the models and generating new images.
+This project aims to generate synthetic identity-preserving images to simulate multimodal N-of-1 trials as part of the Advanced Machine Learning Seminar at the Hasso-Plattner Institute (HPI) in Potsdam.
+We fine-tune Stable Diffusion models using DreamBooth and LoRA techniques to create personalized models capable of generating images for different acne severity levels.
+This README provides an overview of the project setup, including the training scripts for fine-tuning the models and generating new synthetic images.
+All of the included scripts should be able to run using a free tier Kaggle account.

 ![overview.png](overview.png)